-Lecture Lab Cimic work Exp.
-Credit ENG 232 American Literature II 2 0 0 0 2 3 U U U 3 Prerequisites: State, ENG 112, ENG 113, or F ENG 114 This course covers selected works in American literature from 1865 to the present.
-Emphasis is placed on historical background, cultural cont text, and lit erary anal ysis of se elected prose , poetry, and drama.
-Upon completion, students should d be able to interpret, analyze and respond to literary works in their historical and cultural c contexts.
-T his course has been n approved fo or transfer under the CAA as a general educatio n course in Humanit ies/Fine 2 Arts.
-This is a ı Universal General Education Transfer Comp onent (UG ETC) cour se.
+ENG 232 American Literature II 3 0 0 0 3

+This course covers selected works in American literature from 1865 to the present.
+Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
+Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This is a Universal General Education Transfer Component (UGETC) course.